ethereumjs/ethereumjs-monorepo/README.md

 - `db` -  A instance of [levelup](https://github.com/rvagg/node-levelup/) or compatiable API.
 If no db is `null` or left undefined then the the trie will be stored in memory vai [memdown](https://github.com/rvagg/memdown)
 - `root` - A hex `String` or `Buffer` for the root of a prevously stored trie.
 - `options` - hash with the following
- - `immutable`  - A `Boolean` determing if the Trie will be immutable or not.
+ - `isImmutable`  - A `Boolean` determing if the Trie will be immutable or not.
 This property can be changed later.
  - `db` - the db

 --------------------------------------------------------